People do judge a book by its cover.

 At that point I re-branded, re-covered, and re-titled the books.

 They resonate with the genre of action-adventure thriller.
-You can see the running people demonstrating a nick of time, must save the world type of approach.
+You can see the running people demonstrating a ticking clock to save the world type of story.

 The first book, Desecration, has a theme of human anatomy.
 So you can see the beautiful design there by Derek Murphy, he did many of my earlier books.
 It's a beautiful design and I still love it.
 I still have a few of those special editions.